 During the Cold War Glenn was assigned to the Strategic Air Command, where he was very much involved in shrinking the size of the world by helping in the establishment of air refueling allowing our aircraft to fly all over the world without landing for fuel.
 He spent many months away from home flying out of Air Force Bases all over the world.
 His wife Velma and son JR stayed on base in the States throughout much of this time.

 In 1961, Glenn was sent to Command and Staff College in Montgomery, Alabama where he not only graduated with honors but we as a family received an education in freedom and civil rights by living in a city that was knee deep in extreme prejudices.
 It was quite an experience as we actually witnessed history in the making as many gave their lives for what they believed in.

-In 1962, Glenn and his family were reassigned back to Germany where he was involved in top secret flights into enemy lands.
+Page 2 of 3 - In 1962, Glenn and his family were reassigned back to Germany where he was involved in top secret flights into enemy lands.
 While there we saw what communism can do to human beings who are held hostage by a perverse and godless government.

 After four wonderful years in beautiful West Germany, Glenn was sent back to the States and spent the next three years flying KC97 Air Refueling Tankers out of Barksdale AFB, LA.

 His last four years in the service found him at Vandenberg AFB, CA. where he was chief of information coordinating a liaison between the base and the City of Santa Maria.
 While there he was president of the Arts Council and established a non profit organization that was responsible for building The Boys & Girls Club of Santa Maria.

 In 1976, Glenn took on a new career managing eight bariatric clinics for an old friend of the family, Dr. Duane Albert.
 This move brought him and Velma to Orange County where they resided at El Toro Mobile Home Park for many years.